permutationlock/ztrait/doc/patterns.md

     // ...
 ```

-Unfortunately, this does make calling `Server.poll` quite a bit more verbose.
+Unfortunately, while this makes requirements explicit, it also makes calling
+`Server.poll` quite a bit more verbose.

 ```Zig
 var server = Server{};